wp-plugins/strictly-autotags/readme.txt

 * Removed placeholders for quotes
 * Fixed bug that prevented noise words with the digit 0 from being saved.
 * Removed some code

+= 2.8.4 =
+* Fixed bug that was breaking new code with href="/blah title=
+* Fixed code that wasn't adding in the trailing slash to the permalink if it was set for site
+* Split code to store href/src/title/alt into 2 one for single quotes ' and one for double "